Updated July 16, 2026

 Frequently Asked Questions

-In Virginia, a standard policy may cover dwelling, personal property, liability, additional living expenses, other structures, and medical payments, but the exact terms vary by carrier.
-It is designed for home damage, theft, fire, wind, and other covered perils, while flood damage is excluded and must be insured separately.
+A standard policy may cover dwelling, personal property, liability, additional living expenses, other structures, and medical payments, but the exact terms vary by carrier.
+It may help with home damage, theft, fire, wind, and other covered perils, while flood damage is excluded and must be insured separately.

-Homeowners insurance cost in Virginia depends on coverage limits, deductibles, claims history, location, and endorsements.
+Cost depends on coverage limits, deductibles, claims history, location, and endorsements.
 Quotes can vary widely based on the home and its storm exposure.

-Mortgage lenders in Virginia usually require proof of homeowners insurance even though the state does not legally require every homeowner to carry it.
+Mortgage lenders usually require proof of homeowners insurance even though the state does not legally require every homeowner to carry it.
 Lenders often focus on enough dwelling coverage to protect the home securing the loan.

-You are not required by Virginia law to carry it if the home is paid off, but the policy can still protect you from repair costs tied to fire, wind, theft, or other covered losses.
+You are not required by law to carry it if the home is paid off, but the policy can still protect you from repair costs tied to fire, wind, theft, or other covered losses.
 In a state with high hurricane and flooding risk, many owners keep coverage for financial protection.

-Virginia quotes are influenced by the home’s location, roof age and material, reconstruction cost, claims history, deductible choice, and policy endorsements.
+Quotes are influenced by the home's location, roof age and material, reconstruction cost, claims history, deductible choice, and policy endorsements.
 Coastal exposure and storm risk can also affect pricing and deductible structure.

-Gather your home’s address, year built, roof details, square footage, construction type, and any detached structures before requesting quotes.
-Then compare several Virginia carriers and review the policy terms, especially flood exclusion and any hurricane or wind deductible.
+Gather your home's address, year built, roof details, square footage, construction type, and any detached structures before requesting quotes.
+Then compare several carriers and review the policy terms, especially flood exclusion and any hurricane or wind deductible.

 No state legally mandates it, but if you have a mortgage your lender requires it and wants proof before closing.
 If you own the home outright it is optional, though going without leaves your largest asset uninsured.
 A quote gives you the proof of coverage a lender needs.